abinit/abipy/docs/users/mananager_configuration.rst

     A too large time interval can have a detrimental effect on the throughput, especially if you are submitting many small jobs.

-..
-TIP:: Use `abirun.py . doc_scheduler` to get the full list of options supported by the scheduler.

 At this point, we are ready to run our first calculation with the scheduler.
-Here we run a slight more complicated flow that computes the G0W0 corrections to the direct band gap of silicon at the Gamma point.
+To make things more interesting, we execute a slightly more complicated flow that computes the G0W0 corrections to the direct band gap of silicon at the Gamma point.
-The flow consists of the following tasks:
+The flow consists of the following six tasks:

     1: ground state calculation to get the density
     2: NSCF calculation with several empty states.